HUNTER SCHONE PhD

 PROJECTS

-TOOL USE IN EXPERT USERS
+NEURAL HAND AND TOOL REPRESENTATIONS IN EXPERT TOOL USERS

 [data + stimuli] [doi] [pdf] [interview]